beginning of content

 Key facts

-• You can manage chronic pain by using a combination of methods that improve your physical, social, and mental wellbeing.
+• You can manage chronic pain using a combination of methods that improve your physical, social and mental wellbeing.

-• Medicines are sometimes useful in managing chronic pain in addition to other strategies.
+• Medicines are sometimes useful in managing chronic pain together with other strategies.

 • Opioids are not usually recommended for chronic non-cancer pain.